- Ingestion can be implemented as ETL or ELT pipelines that continuously write data into Iceberg tables.

 - Snapshot Expiration: Removes old, unneeded snapshots and their associated data files to reclaim storage space.

-command.
-Using RisingWave’s service is optional, and you can also connect an external compactor from providers like Databricks, Tabular, or AWS EMR, or use a self-hosted Spark job.
+VACUUM command.
+Using RisingWave’s service is optional, and you can also connect an external compactor from providers like Amazon EMR, or use a self-hosted Spark job.

 For complete details on configuration, see the Iceberg table maintenance.